pmjones/AutoShell/README.md

 - `mode`: (string) Must be one of `Option::VALUE_REJECTED`, `VALUE_REQUIRED`, or `VALUE_OPTIONAL`.
 Default is `VALUE_REJECTED`.

-    - If `VALUE_REJECTED`, no value is allowed for the option.
+    - If `VALUE_REJECTED`, no user-specified value is allowed; the value is always the default value (see below).
     - If `VALUE_REQUIRED`, a value *must* be specified.
     - If `VALUE_OPTIONAL`, a value may be specified; if the option is specified without a value, it will use the default value (see below).